 Towards the end of the Parikrama and very close to the sanctum is a small temple dedicated to Mahavishnu.
 It is one of the 108 Divya Desams of Vishnu.
 I stood in the queue and took blessings as the priest put the silver bell-shaped chhatri on my head.

-As I mentioned in Kanchi Kamakshi post as well, there is a separate shrine for Parvati in any of the Shiva temples in Kanchi.
+As I mentioned in the Kanchi Kamakshi post as well, there is a separate shrine for Parvati in any of the Shiva temples in Kanchi.
 She lives as Kamakshi – the presiding deity of Kanchipuram.

-I came out of the temple, back to the corridor where I had started my exploration of Ekambareswarar temple.
+I came out of the temple, and back to the corridor where I had started my exploration of Ekambareswarar temple.
 I suddenly realized how cool and dark it was inside the temple.
-After my eyes adjusted back to the light, I walked around, looked at the temple tank.
+After my eyes adjusted back to the light, I walked around, and looked at the temple tank.
 I went around to see the other Gopurams that are not as tall as the one I came from but are no less in beauty.

 Some painted pillars gave me a glimpse of how the art of sculpture and art of painting came together in ancient temples.